-1. Wages Boards Determinations.-Wages Boards are appointed upon the application of either employers or employees.
-The grounds usually alleged by the former are that their business is hampered by "unfair" competitors, who pay only a sweating wage; by the latter, that they are sweated, or are entitled to an increase in their wages, by reason of the prosperity of the trade in which they are engaged.
-Some of the most recently appointed Boards have not yet made determinations.
+1. Awards and Determinations of Industrial and Wages Boards.-The grounds usually alleged by the employers in seeking awards or determinations are that their business is hampered by "unfair" competitors, who pay only a sweating wage; employees allege that they are sweated, or are entitled to an increase in their wages by reason of the prosperity of the trade in which they are engaged, or increase in the cost of living.

-In New South Wales there were in November, 1910, 117 Boards in existence.
-Awards of Boards and of the Industrial Court numbered 195, of which 54 were variations of previous awards, 20 were awards of Boards re-enacting awards of Court of Arbitration, 18 were awards of Industrial Court varying awards, and the remaining 103 were original Awards of Boards.
-Before the end of the year, two additional awards of Boards were made.
-In August, 1911, there were 159 boards in existence.
+In New South Wales there were in December, 1912, 157 Industrial Boards in existence.
+Awards of Boards and of the Court numbered 339, of which 90 were awards of Industrial Boards varying previous awards, 53 were awards of the Court varying previous awards. and the remaining 196 were original awards of the Court and Boards.

-In Victoria there were in June, 1911, 91 Wages Boards affecting 110,000 employees.
-71 determinations of Boards were in force.
-Since the date named the remaining Boards have met for the purpose of fixing wages, hours, etc.
+In Victoria there were in June, 1912, 111 Wages Boards affecting 130,000 employees.
+90 determinations of Boards were in force.
+Since the date named the remaining Boards, with the exception of two, have met for the purpose of fixing wages, hours, etc.

-The Court of Appeal in Victoria has heard seven appeals from determinations of Wages Boards.
-In one case the decision was upheld; in five cases decisions were reversed or amended; in one case the Board, unable to come to a determination, referred the matter to the Court, which exercised its power of fixing a proper wage where the average wage paid by employers did not afford a living wage.
+The Court of Appeal in Victoria has heard nine Appeals from determinations of Wages Boards.
+In one case the decision was upheld; in seven cases decisions were reversed or amended; in one case the Board, unable to come to a determination, referred the matter to the Court, which exercised its power of fixing a proper wage where the average wage paid by employers did not afford a living wage.
 The Court also heard an appeal for a modification of its determination with respect to a trade, and decided to modify such determination by reducing the working hours and increasing the wages in certain cases.

-The number of Wages Boards appointed in Queensland since the Acts came into force was, in October, 1911, 59.
+The number of Wages Boards appointed in Queensland since the Acts came into force was, in June, 1912, 71.
 The employees affected numbered upwards of 30,000.
-In 57 cases determinations were in force.
-In South Australia there were, at the end of 1910, 44 trades under boards, with about 20,000 employees.
-Twenty-three determinations were in force.
+In 65 cases determinations were in force.
+Under the Industrial Peace Act, 1912, all Boards established continue in existence, and their determinations are recognised.
+On 31st March, 1913, 75 Industrial Boards were in existence, and several others were in process of formation.
+In South Australia there were, at the end of 1912, 56 trades under Boards, with about 25,000 employees.
+Forty-nine determinations were in force.
 The Wages Board system was inaugurated in Tasmania in 1911.
-Up to 30th June of that year no determination was in force.
+Up to 30th June, 1912, resolutions authorising the appointment of 19 Boards were carried in Parliament, and 11 Boards had made determinations.
+Four other Boards had commenced work, but had not issued their determinations.